A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 For those wishing to dent their credit card a little more with other shopping, you can check out a variety of retail outlets along the streets with popular chains from all over the world in the range of American, Korean and Japanese Brands of clothing and fashion accessories such as jewellery, art and stationery.

-You’ll make your way to the Jalan Alor Night Food Court at dinner, a famous street thoroughfare containing many food outlets at a reasonable price.
+You’ll make your way to the Jalan Alor Food Street at dinner, a famous street thoroughfare containing many food outlets at a reasonable price.
 You can sit in a restaurant and try delicious Malaysian food, eat on the run by purchasing a snack from a street vendor, or enjoy a BBQ feast as you select your meats and have them cooked on the spot.

 Favourite things to do in Bukit Bintang